-Old school strikes can be more effective for setting up a Punch + kick, an elbow or knee strike combo.
+Old-school strikes can be more effective for setting up a Punch + kick, an elbow, or a knee strike combo.

 The traditional style also definitely utilizes stiff jabs much more often.

-Western style is more focused on delivering powerful punch combos while Thai style put more esteem on balance between punches and kicks.
+Western style is more focused on delivering powerful punch combos while Thai style puts more esteem on balance between punches and kicks.